nansencenter/NERSC-HYCOM-CICE/bin/plot_scripts/README.md

 |hycom_convert_daily2monthly_means.sh| compute monthly mean and the mean squire from daily archm files |
 |interpolate_ostia_SST_to_TOPAZgrid.py| quick interpolation from OSTIA SST to TOPAZ grid; it takes as input the OSTIA filename and outputs the interpolated SST in a netCDF file |

-# Plotting in this directory
+# Plotting scripts in this directory

 |executable     | purpose|
 |-------- | -------------|